| During our ferry journey

 by an older man, a local theatre actor who was obviously as eccentric as he was intoxicated.
 He happily mumbled an assortment

 of nonsense in his harsh French Acadian accent, meanwhile blurting out the few English words he knew.
+Off the ferry we found ourselves

 tenting on the tiny Peninsula of Gros Cap on Cap-Aux-Meules, a convenient and still scenic central island.